• Home

 Tips and Variations

 • If using long-grain rice, add twice the amount of water to rice.
-Egyptian Calrose rice is recommended but long grain also works.
+Calrose riceor Egyptian Rice is recommended but long grain also works.
+Water quanitities do differ.
+If using long-grain rice, add twice the amount of water to rice.
 If using Egyptain rice, the ratio is 1:1.

 • Always reserve Onion Oil.
 It has lots of flavour and can be used (and is used) in various other elements of this recipe.